Pfaffian Calabi-Yau Threefolds and Mirror Symmetry

-When we do not specify the choice of $N$, it is understood that $N$ is generically taken.
-In \cite{to}, F. Tonoli took advantage of the following globalized version of the classical theorem of D. A. Buchsbaum and D. Eisenbud and successfully gave some examples of smooth Calabi-Yau threefolds with $h^{1,1}=1$ in $\mathbb{P}^{6}$.
+The twist $t$ is usually fixed and often omitted without harm.
+In case a choice of global section $N$ is not explicitly specified, it is understood that $N$ is a general element of $H^{0}(\mathbb{P}^{n}, \wedge^{2}\mathscr{E}(t))$.
+In his thesis \cite{to}, F. Tonoli constructed several smooth Calabi--Yau threefolds with $h^{1,1}=1$ in $\mathbb{P}^{6}$, using the following (globalized version of the classical) theorem of D. A. Buchsbaum and D. Eisenbud.

-\begin{Thm}[D. A. Buchsbaum, D. Eisenbud \cite{be}] Let $X \subset \mathbb{P}^{n}$ be a pfaffian variety associated to the data $(\mathscr{E},N)$.
-Then $X$ is the degeneracy locus of the skew-symmetric map $N$ and if $N$ is generically of rank $2r$ it degenerates to rank $2r-2$ in the expected codimension $3$, in which case, the pfaffian complex gives the self-dual resolution of the ideal sheaf of $X$.
+\begin{Thm}[D. A. Buchsbaum and D. Eisenbud \cite{be}] Let $X \subset \mathbb{P}^{n}$ be a pfaffian variety associated to $(t,\mathscr{E},N)$. $X$ is then the degeneracy locus of the skew-symmetric map $N$ and if $N$ is generically of rank 2r it degenerates to rank 2r-2 in the expected codimension 3, in which case, the pfaffian complex gives the self-dual resolution of the ideal sheaf of $X$.
 Moreover, $X$ is locally Gorenstein, subcanonical with $\omega_{X} \cong \mathscr{O}_{X}(t+2s-n-1)$. \end{Thm}

-Let $X$ be a pfaffian Calabi-Yau variety of dimension 3 in $\mathbb{P}^{6}$.
+Let $X$ be a pfaffian Calabi--Yau variety of dimension 3 in $\mathbb{P}^{6}$.
 Here we have $t+2s=7$.
 By applying suitable twists, we can assume that $s=3$ and henceforth we consider the pfaffian complex of the following type.

-It is natural to expect some bounding of topological invariants of pfaffian Calabi-Yau threefolds in $\mathbb{P}^{6}$.
-To see the restriction of the possible degree, we reduce the question to the compact complex surface theory by taking a hyperplane section.
+It is natural to expect some bounding of topological invariants of pfaffian Calabi--Yau threefolds in $\mathbb{P}^{6}$.
+To see the range of possible degree, we reduce the question to the compact complex surface theory by taking a hyperplane section.
 Let $S$ be a compact, smooth complex surface.
-There are two important numerical invariants of $S$, namely a geometric genus $p_{g}=\dim H^{0}(S,K_{S})$ and the self-intersection of the canonical divisor $K_{S}^{2}$.
+There are two important numerical invariants of $S$, namely the geometric genus $p_{g}(S)=\dim H^{0}(S,K_{S})$ and the self-intersection of the canonical divisor $K_{S}^{2}$.